 The Problem

 Globally, 2.2 billion people lack access to safe drinking water, and over half of the world’s population does not have access to safe sanitation (UNICEF, n.d.).
-Nepal has a vast Network of WASH infrastructure (pumps, containers, pipes, etc,) to provide access to clean water.
+Nepal has a vast network of Water, Sanitation and Hygiene (WASH) infrastructure (pumps, containers, pipes, etc,) to provide access to clean water.
 The task of maintaining this infrastructure is immense.
 Over time, cracks in pipes lead to leaks, water pumps become deficient, and all these issues compromise both the cleanliness and the supply of water to communities across the country.

 The Idea